 A tribunal will be held where there are any remaining objections which could not be resolved.
 This provides an opportunity for both the objector and the Department to present their case and for the members of the tribunal to ask any questions.
 The tribunal will then provide the Minister with a report outlining its recommendations.
 The Minister will have the final decision on how to proceed with each of the objection cases, and in terms of the overall final content of the plan.

-The City of Hamilton Plan 2022 (Consultative Draft) is available in either PDF or Story Map format.
-The Department would encourage using the Story Map version as it is easier to navigate .
-In addition, you can also find the City Survey Report 2022, which contains much of the research that went into the preparation of the Plan:
+The City of Hamilton Plan 2023 (Consultative Draft) is available in either PDF or Story Map format.
+The Department would encourage using the Story Map version as it is easier to navigate and contains a series of questions which can be answered as you make your way through the document.
+In addition, you can also find the City Survey Report 2023, which contains much of the research that went into the preparation of the Plan.

 Research, data collection and analysis

-Review consultation findings and refine plan and City Survey Report
+Review of consultation findings and refine plan and City Survey Report to reflect findings

 Issue draft plan and conduct legislated consultation phase

-Consider objections and representations, resolutions and prepare dept reports
+Consider objections and representations, resolutions and prepare department position reports

 Appoint Tribunal and refine Tribunal procedures

-Tribunal period, including consideration of objection/representation cases by the Tribunal
+Tribunal period, including consideration of objection/representation cases by Tribunal

 Presentation of the Plan to Cabinet, House of Assembly and the Senate